kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 ## Motivation

 The route controller in the cloud-controller-manager is currently reconciling in a fixed interval (default: 10s).
-This leads to unnecessary API requests towards the cloud providers.
+This leads to unnecessary API requests towards the infrastructure providers.
 Related controllers, such as the service or node controller are already using a watch-based mechanism.
 We propose to switch the route controller to a similar solution.

 This will also reduce the average time spent waiting for the route reconciliation when a new Node is added, as the event immediately starts a reconciliation instead of having to wait for up to ten seconds.

 ### Goals

-First, reduce the overall amount of API requests towards the cloud providers.
+First, reduce the overall amount of API requests towards the infrastructure providers.
 Second, reduce average time for route reconciliation of new nodes added to the cluster.

 ### Non-Goals